coco98/ddn-mddal-blogpost/README.md

 ### Out-of-the-box API portal & documentation
    - Console
    - Embed some example console screens with arcade.software

-### Federated collaboration on metadata
-   - Show a diagram that each domain team can independently iterate on their subgraphs

 ### Granular data usage analytics (who's using what data how much?)
    - Embed console screens showing model and field analytics using arcade.software